 Wasp Stung By Lack of Lubrication

-An accident involving civil registered ex-military Westland Wasp HAS1 G-KAXT in 2016 highlights the importance of a thorough review of an aircraft’s maintenance programme when there is a major change in role or utilisation.
+An accident involving civil registered ex-military Westland Wasp HAS1 G-KAXT on 23 September 2016 highlights the importance of a thorough review of an aircraft’s maintenance programme when there is a major change in role or utilisation.

 G-KAXT was delivered to the Royal Navy in February 1967 with the UK military registration XT787.
 The helicopter was transferred to the Royal New Zealand Air Force (RNZAF) in 1982, where it remained in service until May 1998.
 It was acquired by a private owner in 2000 at approximately 2,660 flying hours and registered as G-KAXT.
 It had accumulated a total of 3,012 flying hours and was operating on the UK civil register with a valid Permit to Fly.

 The helicopter was maintained in accordance with the Ministry of Defence (MoD) Master Maintenance Schedule (MMS), reference AP101C-0601-5A1; this was a condition of the CAA approval for the Permit to Fly.